-• Schema specific privileges for mysql_innodb_cluster_metadata., mysql_innodb_cluster_metadata_bkp., and mysql_innodb_cluster_metadata_previous. are ALTER, ALTER ROUTINE, CREATE, CREATE ROUTINE, CREATE TEMPORARY TABLES, CREATE VIEW, DELETE, DROP, EVENT, EXECUTE, INDEX, INSERT, LOCK TABLES, REFERENCES, SHOW VIEW, TRIGGER, UPDATE; and for mysql. are INSERT, UPDATE, DELETE.
+''' mysql_innodb_cluster_metadata_previous. are ALTER, ALTER ROUTINE, CREATE, CREATE ROUTINE, CREATE TEMPORARY TABLES, CREATE VIEW, DELETE, DROP, EVENT, EXECUTE, INDEX, INSERT, LOCK TABLES, REFERENCES, SHOW VIEW, TRIGGER, UPDATE; and for mysql. are INSERT, UPDATE, DELETE. '''

 If only read operations are needed, for example to create a user for monitoring purposes, an account with more restricted privileges can be used.
-To give the user your_user the privileges needed to monitor InnoDB Cluster issue:
+To retrieve the privileges required by the user your\user to monitor InnoDB Cluster run the following command: